mrdyer-mines/SEEDLab-Group7-S23/ReadMe.md

-This is a repository for all of group 7s SEED Lab assignments.
+This is a repository for all of group 7's SEED Lab assignments.

-Each assignments code will be organized into a folder with their own read me files
+Each assignment's code will be organized into a folder with their own read me files